MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

 3. We are setting the note's modification time to the current time.

-Again, notice that the code we added is inside of the `else if identifier == "Save"` block, and will only be executed if the user taps the **Save** button.
+Again, notice that the code we added is inside of the `else if identifier == "save"` block, and will only be executed if the user taps the **Save** button.

 #Saving the Note